Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 I’ve talked a bit about its connection to chocolate, but it really is amazing to see how many chocolate shops you can find in this city.

-Don’t miss Caffarel, Guido Castagna, and Guido Gobino, though you’ll come across many others.
-Also, be sure to try the delicious Gianduiotto chocolate treat and Baci di Dama cookies.
+In the city center, don’t miss Caffarel, Guido Castagna, and Guido Gobino, though you’ll come across many others in other districts.
+Also, be sure to try the delicious Gianduiotto and Cremino hazelnut & chocolate treats and Baci di Dama cookies.

 Turin is also packed with cafes and pasticcerias (pastry shops/bakeries) serving the most incredible pastries and desserts, as well as Bicerin, a local chocolate & coffee hot drink.